-- Any ART procedures or related treatments that are classified as experimental, investigative or innovative by the American Society of Reproductive Medicine, The American College of Obstetrics and Gynecology, or another infertility expert recognized by the Ohio Department of Insurance - Any fertility related service for women who are 43 years of age or older - Attempts to reverse prior elective sterilization - Any fertility related service if the member and/or partner had a prior elective sterilization procedure - Ovulation kits or sperm testing kits and supplies - Long-term (greater than 90 days) storage fees, costs associated with storage of sperm, eggs and embryos - For services rendered to or for a surrogate, including, but not limited to, costs for maternity care, if the surrogate is not a covered person under the Ohio State plans. - For costs incurred for a fertile woman to achieve a pregnancy as a surrogate, regardless of whether the woman is a covered person under the Ohio State plans.
-Costs include, but are not limited to, costs for drugs necessary to achieve implantation and embryo transfer. - Members who do not meet guidelines for infertility treatment coverage
+- Any ART procedures or related treatments that are classified as experimental, investigative, or innovative by the American Society of Reproductive Medicine, The American College of Obstetrics and Gynecology, or another infertility expert recognized by the Ohio Department of Insurance - Any infertility related service when the biological female is experiencing natural menopause - Attempts to reverse prior elective sterilization - Any infertility related service if the covered person and/or partner had a prior elective sterilization procedure - Ovulation kits or sperm testing kits and supplies - Long-term (greater than 12 months) storage fees, costs associated with storage of sperm, eggs, and embryos - For services rendered to or for a surrogate, including, but not limited to, costs for maternity care, if the surrogate is not a covered person under the Ohio State plans.

-- The initial 12 (or 6 if age criteria met) cycles of Intra-uterine insemination (IUI) for women without male partners to establish the definition of infertility - Coverage of donor sperm for any indication other than male factor infertility that is not related to a voluntary sterilization procedure - Infertility medications/services for members who do not meet the eligibility requirements or who are not approved for infertility services. - Donor recruitment, selection & screening - Non-medical services related to donor procurement including: - Non-treatment related fees (including but not limited to finders fees, broker fees, & legal fees) - Compensation - Recruitment costs - Hotel charges - Transportation costs - Costs related to any complications the donor may experience related to the egg donor services (unless the donor is a plan member) - Any service provided by a non-network provider when the member has elected a network only plan (such as Prime Care Advantage or Prime Care Connect) - Reproduction services related to gender dysphoria, including, but not limited to, sperm preservation in advance of hormone treatment or gender dysphoria surgery, cryopreservation of fertilized embryos, oocyte preservation, surrogate parenting, donor eggs, donor sperm and host uterus (refer to MMPP 22.0 Gender Dysphoria) - Treatment of male infertility secondary to use of testosterone to enhance athletic performance or for other non-clinical indications. - Fertility treatment when there is a significant comorbidity that would endanger the life of the mother and and/or fetus, or affect the mother's ability to reach fetal viability.
-This does not apply to fertility preservation procedures (egg retrieval, etc.) performed prior to cancer treatment. - Fertility treatment when there is an unresolved comorbidity causing infertility.
-The cause should be treated and stable (when possible) prior to consideration of approval for infertility services.
+- For costs incurred for a fertile biological female to achieve a pregnancy as a surrogate, regardless of whether the individual is a covered person under the Ohio State plans.
+Costs include, but are not limited to, costs for drugs necessary to achieve implantation and embryo transfer. - Covered persons who do not meet guidelines for infertility treatment coverage - The initial 12 (or 6 if age criteria met) cycles of Intra-uterine insemination (IUI) for biological female to establish the definition of infertility - Coverage of donor sperm for any indication other than an abnormal semen analysis that is not related to a voluntary sterilization procedure - Infertility medications/services for covered person who do not meet eligibility requirements or who are not approved for infertility services. - Donor recruitment, selection & screening - Non-medical services related to donor procurement including: - Non-treatment related fees (including but not limited to finder's fees, broker fees, & legal fees) - Compensation - Recruitment costs - Hotel charges - Transportation costs - Costs related to any complications the donor may experience related to the egg donor services (unless the donor is a covered person on the plan) - Any service provided by a non-network provider when the covered person has elected a network only plan (such as Prime Care Advantage or Prime Care Connect) - Treatment of infertility secondary to use of testosterone to enhance athletic performance or for other non-clinical indications. - Infertility treatment when there is a significant comorbidity that would endanger the life of the biological female and/or fetus or affect the ability to reach fetal viability.
+This does not apply to fertility preservation procedures (egg retrieval, etc.) performed prior to cancer treatment.

+- Infertility treatment when there is an unresolved comorbidity causing infertility.
+The cause should be treated and stable (when possible) prior to consideration of approval for infertility services. - IVF/FET for recurrent pregnancy loss without a known parental balanced chromosomal rearrangement (e.g., translocation) - Infertility treatment for dependents (coverage is limited to the covered person and/or spouse) - Uterine transplant